-Starr King School for the Ministry offers two graduate-level certificate programs:
+Starr King offers four graduate-level certificate programs:

-The Certificate in Unitarian Universalist Studies, directed by Dr. Meg Richardson, Assistant Professor of Unitarian Universalist History, is ideal for seminarians attending non-UU schools, enabling them to study the full complement of Unitarian Universalist topics relevant to ministry and religious leadership and expected by the Ministerial Fellowship Committee.
+The Certificate in Unitarian Universalist Studies, directed by Rev. Dr. Meg Richardson, Assistant Professor of Unitarian Universalist History, is ideal for seminarians attending non-UU identity schools, enabling them to study the full complement of Unitarian Universalist topics relevant to ministry and religious leadership and expected by the Ministerial Fellowship Committee.

 The Certificate in Multi-Religious Studies, directed by Dr. Som Pourfarzaneh, Associate Professor of Islamic and Digital Media Studies, engages students in exploring the intersections and interactions among the world’s diverse religious traditions.